 How can I check the arrival status of a flight?

-Flight arrival and departures can be tracked on our Flight Status page.
+Up-to-the-minute information on flight arrivals and departures is on our Flight Status page.

 Where can I meet arriving passengers in the terminal?

-Passengers arriving on U.S. domestic flights may be met in the Welcome Lounges in the baggage claim area at the foot of escalators coming down from both the A and B concourses.
+The domestic Welcome Lounges in Baggage Claim are at the foot of escalators coming down from both the A and B concourses.
 Southwest and United airlines flights arrive on the A Concourse.
 Alaska, American and Delta flights arrive on the B Concourse.
-Video monitors display tracking of arriving and departing flights.
-Another video monitor shows arriving passengers on the concourses.

 Can I buy something to eat or drink while waiting?

-Yes, there is an Arbuckles’ Coffee Bar near the Welcome Lounge for the A Concourse.
+Yes, there is an Arbuckles’ Coffee in Baggage Claim near the Welcome Lounge for the A Concourse.
 It’s open until the last incoming flight of the night arrives.